 After breakfast I headed to SinhCafe, which is the backpacker’s favorite tour company in Vietnam.
 I always try to do a city tour right off the bat in an unfamiliar place because it helps me get oriented and feel comfortable.
 SinhCafe offered an all-day tour on an air conditioned bus for about $6 US that visited all the places I wanted to go.
 The hawkers were there in force, including these two charming Vietnamese lades who did their level best to get us to buy something up to the last moment before our bus departed.

 Saigon is an enormous, sprawling city of eight million people and ALL of them are going somewhere – most of them on one of the six million motorbikes in this city.
 I’m not talking big motorcycles here, I’m talking small motorbikes that dart in and out of traffic, cutting in front of buses and taxis with inches to spare.
 In many ways, Saigon is a typical Asian city; in other ways it is very different from the Asian cities I have previously visited.
-There are no rickshaws or tuk-tuks, and only the occasional pedicab and bicycle.
+There are no tuk-tuks like those found in Thailand, or rickshaws, like this one I rode in Delhi, India.
+I saw only the occasional pedicab and bicycle.
 It is certainly less developed than Bangkok or other Thai cities but it is leaps and bounds ahead of anyplace in India.
 The people here are friendly and have an easy smile for foreigners but English is not as widespread as they would have you believe.
-And as with most Asian travel experiences, I am a bit overwhelmed, so I think the best way to impart the flavor of this city is to tell you, in short blurbs and photos, about a few of the things I saw yesterday.
-But I am running out of time and am late for my tour today to the Cu Chi Tunnels – so I will post more tonight.
-I tried to do this last night, but I was so tired I fell asleep in bed with the computer perched on my lap!
-More later, folks.
+And as with most Asian travel experiences, I am a bit overwhelmed.
+I like to arrive at a destination with very little upfront research.
+Having no expectations is better for my travel writing.
+But if, unlike me, you want to be fully prepared, check out this article on the Passport Symphony blog, which provides in-depth information about things to know before visiting Vietnam.